heizshubham/Black-Day-Gallery/README.md

-# FlexiSlide-Gallery
+# Black-Day_Gallery

-FlexiSlide-Gallery of HAL museum Bengaluru (Aircrafts)
+on 14th of feb 2019 the pulwama attack was happened